darthxvaderxd/prokeep-challenge/node/README.md

 1. Install NodeJS
 2. Run `yarn install` in the node directory of this project
 3. Run `yarn start` in the node directory of this project
+4. The application will be running on port 4000